ansys/pyprimemesh/doc/source/getting_started/index.rst

    The PyPrimeMesh client release has one-to-one compatibility with the Ansys Prime server release.
    That is, PyPrimeMesh client is only compatible with its corresponding Ansys Prime server.

-This table provides compatiblity information:
+This table provides compatibility information:

 ===========================  ===========================
 PyPrimeMesh client release   Ansys Prime server release